Car finance & how it works

 We have a fantastic range of brand new cars available, with a low deposit and a variety of finance options.
 If you need any advice or guidance then our friendly team are always around to help, just call 0333 358 3441.

 * Finance is subject to status and only available from age 18.
 Free insurance available in selected postcodes.
 Your new car will be covered through Marmalade with a discreet black box.
 Unsafe driving skills could lead to a premium increase but 9 out of 10 Marmalade drivers have never had that problem.
-Marmalade, acting as a credit broker, will introduce you to Barclays Partner Finance, a lender.
+Marmalade, acting as a credit broker, will introduce you to a select panel of lenders.